LukasDetermann/shadow/readme.md

 ## Examples

-There are a lot of examples for how to use specific parts of the API in the [tests](/shadow-api-17/src/test/java/io/determann/shadow/api).
+There are many examples for how to use specific parts of the API within the [tests](/shadow-api-17/src/test/java/io/determann/shadow/api).

 <details><summary>Show setup</summary>
 <p>